japila-books/apache-spark-internals/docs/shuffle/IndexShuffleBlockResolver.md

 fail to rename file [dataTmp] to [dataFile]
 ```

-NOTE: `writeIndexFileAndCommit` is used when link:ShuffleWriter.adoc[ShuffleWriters] are requested to write records to a shuffle system, i.e. xref:shuffle:SortShuffleWriter.adoc#write[SortShuffleWriter], xref:shuffle:BypassMergeSortShuffleWriter.adoc#write[BypassMergeSortShuffleWriter], and xref:shuffle:UnsafeShuffleWriter.adoc#closeAndWriteOutput[UnsafeShuffleWriter].
+NOTE: `writeIndexFileAndCommit` is used when ShuffleWriter.md[ShuffleWriters] are requested to write records to a shuffle system, i.e. shuffle:SortShuffleWriter.md#write[SortShuffleWriter], shuffle:BypassMergeSortShuffleWriter.md#write[BypassMergeSortShuffleWriter], and shuffle:UnsafeShuffleWriter.md#closeAndWriteOutput[UnsafeShuffleWriter].

 == [[getBlockData]] Creating ManagedBuffer to Read Shuffle Block Data File -- `getBlockData` Method